3scale/3scale-operator/doc/operator-user-guide.md

 Check [*APIManager DatabaseSpec*](apimanager-reference.md#DatabaseSpec) for reference.

 #### Enabling Pod Disruption Budgets
-The 3scale API Management solution DeploymentConfigs deployed and managed by the APIManager will be configured with Kubernetes Pod Disruption Budgets enabled.
+The 3scale API Management solution Deployments deployed and managed by the APIManager will be configured with Kubernetes Pod Disruption Budgets enabled.

-A Pod Disruption Budget limits the number of pods related to an application (in this case, pods of a DeploymentConfig) that are down simultaneously from **voluntary disruptions**.
+A Pod Disruption Budget limits the number of pods related to an application (in this case, pods of a Deployment) that are down simultaneously from **voluntary disruptions**.

-When enabling the Pod Disruption Budgets for non-database DeploymentConfigs will be set with a setting of maximum of 1 unavailable pod at any given time.
+When enabling the Pod Disruption Budgets for non-database Deployments will be set with a setting of maximum of 1 unavailable pod at any given time.
-Database-related DeploymentConfigs are excluded from this configuration.
+Database-related Deployments are excluded from this configuration.
-Additionally, `system-sphinx` DeploymentConfig is also excluded.
+Additionally, `system-sphinx` Deployment is also excluded.

 For details about the behavior of Pod Disruption Budgets, what they perform and what constitutes a 'voluntary disruption' see the following [Kubernetes Documentation](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/)

-Pods which are deleted or unavailable due to a rolling upgrade to an application do count against the disruption budget, but the DeploymentConfigs are not limited by Pod Disruption Budgets when doing rolling upgrades or they are scaled up/down.
+Pods which are deleted or unavailable due to a rolling upgrade to an application do count against the disruption budget, but the Deployments are not limited by Pod Disruption Budgets when doing rolling upgrades or they are scaled up/down.